t0w5a/pubsub-distinct/README.md

 ```

 This module is separated from the `rx-pubsub` because of its dependencies and the final size of the module.
 It is using `object-hash` module to generate the hash of the published data.
-As the result its size it 7 times bigger than `rx-pubsub`.
+As the result its size is 7 times bigger than `rx-pubsub`.
 So, if you don't need this feature, to publish only distinct data, please take a look at the module `rx-pubsub`.